Emma Roberts And Evan Peters Split, Actress Now Linked To Garrett Hedlund, Per ‘Us Weekly’

-After a years-long romance, American Horror Story stars Emma Roberts and Evan Peters have called off their engagement and broken up, Us Weekly reported.
+After a years-long romance, American Horror Story stars Emma Roberts and Evan Peters have called off their engagement and have broken up, Us Weekly reported.

 “Emma and Evan were heading for a split and now are just friends,” a source revealed to the publication.
 “Evan has moved out.
 It wasn’t a bad breakup.”

-Despite the reportedly amicable end to their relationship, the news may come as a shock to some fans of the on-and-off screen couple.
-The couple began dating in 2012 after filming the indie movie Adult World, and went on to star in four seasons of the television horror series American Horror Story together.
-Though the pair was notoriously quiet about flaunting their relationship on social media, Emma did share a photo to her Instagram account as recently as January of this year of her then-fiance, referring to him in the caption as “my love.”
+Despite the reportedly amicable end to their relationship, the news may come as a shock to some fans of the couple, who were in love both on screen and off.
+The two began dating in 2012 after filming the indie movie Adult World, and went on to star in four seasons of the television horror series American Horror Story together.
+Though the pair was notoriously quiet — refraining from flaunting their relationship on social media too frequently — Emma did share a pertinent photo to her Instagram account as recently as January of this year.
+The picture is of her then-fiance, and Emma referred to him in the caption as “my love.”

 Their seven-year relationship has not been flawless, however.
-In 2013, Emma was arrested after a fight with Peters that left him with a bloody nose, which representatives labeled at the time as an “unfortunate incident and misunderstanding,” and said that the couple was working to “move past” the altercation.
+In 2013, Emma was arrested after a fight with Peters that left him with a bloody nose.
+Representatives at the time labeled the proceedings as an “unfortunate incident and misunderstanding,” and said that the couple was working to “move past” the altercation.
 Later that year, the pair announced their engagement, though they called it off in both 2015 and 2016, taking months-long breaks before getting back together.

-In October 2017, sources confirmed to Us Weekly that the former Nickelodeon star was at the center of her Little Italy co-star Hayden Christensen’s split with Rachel Bilson, who reportedly found text messages that led her to believe that Christensen and Roberts were involved in an inappropriate relationship.
+In October of 2017, sources confirmed to Us Weekly that Emma was at the center of her Little Italy co-star Hayden Christensen’s split with Rachel Bilson.
+Bilson had reportedly found text messages that led her to believe that Christensen and Roberts were involved in an inappropriate relationship.
 The next month, a source confirmed that Emma and Evan were “still very much together.”

 Emma and Evan have been able to work past a lot of drama in their relationship, though it doesn’t seem that the two will be rekindling their romance any time soon.
 The Scream Queens star was recently spotted looking loved up with actor Garrett Hedlund.